theelioway/michael/README.md

 A **CLI handler** you can use to build CLI applications rapidly, the **elioWay**.

-1. The command's first and only positional option must be a <https://schema.org> type.
-2. The command's optional `args` must be <https://schema.org> properties and are formatted `propertyName=propValue`.

-All functions take `thing` as a parameter (it can be empty) and return the transformed/mutated `thing`.
-This means that functions can be stacked into a pipeline.

-**micheal** has 3 `handlers` which can be used to rapidly scaffold a CLI tool.

 ## `cli`

 `cli` parses `process.argv` and gathers up the command option as `potentialAction`; and `property=value` args are folded into the returned `thing`.